Baruun-Urt

 Tömörtiin Ovoo Zinc Mine lies about 13 km north of the town.

 Population

 Transportation

-The Baruun-Urt Airport (UUN/ZMBU) has paved runway and cars There is a charter flight connecting the city to the capital when there are passengers.
-Usually MIAT, Mongolian Airlines doesn't fly to remote provinces especially to Sukhbaatar province but other two local airlines sometimes do.
+The Baruun-Urt Airport (UUN/ZMBU) has paved runway and cars.
+There is a charter flight connecting the city to the capital when there are passengers.
+Usually MIAT Mongolian Airlines, it does not fly to remote provinces especially to Sukhbaatar province but other two local airlines sometimes do.
 Recently some small airlines which has up to 8 seats started flying to suburban areas.

 Climate

 Baruun-Urt experiences a cold semi-arid climate (Köppen BSk) with long, very dry, frigid winters and short, very warm summers.